 In a fine example of forward thinking, on 31 December 1990, Vice Admiral Stanley R. Arthur, USN, Commander, U.S. Naval Forces Central Command, had already alerted his staff to be prepared to conduct a non-combatant evacuation operation (NEO) in Mogadishu.
 Even though heavily involved in Operation Desert Shield and the final preparations for Operation Desert Storm, Central Command in Saudi Arabia began planning rapidly for the evacuation.
 After reviewing the Central Command plan, the Joint Chiefs of Staff issued an execute order for the evacuation operation late on 2 January.
-By that time, forces for the operation were already being assembled from those available in the Persian Gulf.23 ios, each tailored for a specific situation.
+By that time, forces for the operation were already being assembled from those available in the Persian Gulf.23

+The operation was named Eastern Exit.
+Planners had created a variety of potential scenarios, each tailored for a specific situation.
 In a preparatory move, U.S. Air Force AC-130 Specter gunships and ground security elements deployed to Nairobi, Kenya, in case the preferred option, a peaceful evacuation through the Mogadishu airport, could be accomplished.
 This plan was not pursued once Ambassador Bishop decided it was too dangerous for embassy personnel to make the nearly two-mile journey to the airport.
 Conditions at the airport also had deteriorated to such an extent that an air operation would be too risky.
 These circumstances left an amphibious option.24